 A retired Associate Professor of History, and a frequent contributor to ABC local radio, Adrian is a Harvard graduate and expert in Greek and Russian, Ottoman and Balkan history: ancient, medieval, modern.
-He leads ASA tours of the Balkans, especially both Macedonias and Albania, Romania and Slovenia-Croatia.
+He leads ASA tours of the Balkans, especially both Macedonias and Albania, Romania, Istanbul and Slovenia-Croatia.
 Adrian loves to connect the Ancient to the Modern, and he loves to compare Europe's East to Europe's West.

-Recently retired, Dr Adrian Jones, OAM was Associate Professor of European History at La Trobe University.
-Adrian loves to combine travel, cuisine and history, which he also reprises on segments on ABC local radio and on ABC Radio National.
+Dr Adrian Jones, OAM was Associate Professor of European History at La Trobe University.
+Adrian loves to combine travel, cuisine and history, which he also reprises on segments on ABC radio.
 He enjoys the challenges of connecting epochs, cultures, languages and places.
 He graduated with a BA from the University of Melbourne, an MA from La Trobe University and an MA and PhD from Harvard University, eventually specialising in Russian, Turkish, French and Balkan history.
 His publications include a scholarly monograph, Late-Imperial Russia: An Interpretation (1997) and a local history, Follow the Gleam (2000), which won the prize for the best book on Victorian history in 2001.
 Adrian has published scholarly articles on the philosophy of history, historiography, educational theory, comparative revolutions, and French, Balkan, Russian and Turkish social and intellectual history.
-Adrian is currently finishing one book about Mustafa Kemal and the ANZACs and starting another on Russian-Romanian-Ottoman relations in the early-eighteenth-century: the era of "Tulip Age" Sultan, Ahmet III, of a Moldavian prince, Dimitrie Cantemir, who should be famous, and of the greatest of the Russian Tsars, Peter the Great.
 A foundation Director of the [Australian] National Centre for History Education and a former Chair of The History Council of Victoria, Adrian was awarded a national Teaching Council award in 2008, and an Order of Australia Medal in 2009 for his teaching and professional activities.
-Adrian currently leads ASA tours to Russia, to Romania, along the Via Egnatia in Macedonia (Greek and Slav) through Albania to Corfu, and to Slovenia-and-inland Croatia.